 Most children do not like wearing an eye patch because it impacts their quality of life and other treatment methods like eye drops can cause light sensitivity and disorientation.
 Patching can also cause an eye to turn that once appeared aligned.
-The first step is to get a pair of glasses or glasses that can be worn comfortably.
+The first step is to be prescribed a pair of glasses or glasses that can be worn comfortably.
 This starts the process of correcting the original problem of one eye being able to see more clearly than the other.
-Then, the ability for the two eyes to work together as a team must be developed through an individualized program of vision therapy.
-The person may still require glasses after the completion of the vision therapy program.
-The goal is for the patient to have normal eyesight, eye teaming, eye focusing and eye movement skills.
+Then, the ability for the two eyes to work together as a team must be developed through an individualized program of optometric vision therapy.
+The person may still require glasses after the completion of the therapy program.
+The goal is for the patient to have normal visual skills, such as eye teaming, eye focusing and eye movement skills.

 The earlier the condition is found and treated, the better the functional outcome; however, our office successfully treats patients well into adulthood.
-Vision therapy should be started with anyone who does not have 20/20 vision with glasses or contacts in each eye or with anyone who has dysfunctions in any of the visual skills needed for visual success.
-The Vision Therapy Institute provides advanced, evidence based, amblyopia vision therapy.
+The Vision Therapy Institute provides advanced, evidence based, amblyopia therapy.
 This method emphasizes the development of binocular vision and visual information processing far beyond patching or atropine treatment.

 For more information and research on amblyopia treatment, please visit www.theamblyopiaproject.com.